 Now if you have an older dwelling with lath and plaster walls, or the very rustic “horse hair” plaster, it will most likely be necessary to remove the plaster and work directly from the stud work.
 Plaster removal can be time consuming and very messy.

-Now let’s say that the problem is not merely “airborne” noise, but is in fact impact noise or extremely low bass frequency sounds coming from the subwoofers of a D.J. or a home theater, or even a very high end stereo system from the unit next door.
-If any of these factors are present, then it will be necessary to float the walls using either resilient channels (RC-1) or better yet, the Americlip.
+Now let’s say that the problem is not merely “airborne” noise, but is in fact impact noise or extremely low bass frequency sounds coming from the subwoofers of a D.J. or a home theater, or even a very high end stereo system from the room next door.
+If that’s the case check out our guide on home theater soundproofing.